poidl/yassyhost/README.md

-moved to yassy/ for easier version control
+moved to project yassy for easier version control